Home | Academics | Graduate Program | Master of Science in Computer Science

 Reboot Your Future

-Computer and information science (CIS) is a vigorous and exciting field that continues to grow in importance from both a research and industry perspective.
-Computer science programs are broad in scope and deal with software and hardware technology, the theory of computation, scientific computing, and their applications.
+Computer and information science is a vigorous and exciting field that continues to grow in importance from both a research and industry perspective.
+Computer science master’s degree program is broad in scope and deal with software and hardware technology, the theory of computation, scientific computing, and their applications.

-The MS in Computer Science program teaches students computer science subjects in four foundational areas: theory, systems and networks, software, and information.
-In addition, the MS program also provides numerous advanced courses and seminars to acquaint students with cutting edge computer science research.
+The Master’s in Computer Science program teaches students computer science subjects in four foundational areas: theory, systems and networks, software, and information.
+In addition, the MSCS program also provides numerous advanced courses and seminars to acquaint students with cutting edge computer science research.

 Key Numbers